- Service Award 2019

 It’s not difficult to see why.
 A meal at Bibendum is a decadent affair, with Bosi masterfully combining classic and hearty French cooking with dishes of extreme finesse for a memorable dining experience that ticks all the boxes.
 Not only is the bright first floor dining room one of the most beautiful in the capital, Bosi’s dishes are equally spectacular (his caviar and duck jelly demonstrates some nifty tweezer action).

 With Bibendum, the Lyonnaise chef is combining old-school French cooking with more modern techniques, bringing out the best of both worlds.
-A meal begins with a Bibendum egg – an eggshell filled with mushroom crème and topped with coconut foam and a dusting of curry powder that comes in a beautiful Bibendum silver egg cup – and could go on to include Orkney scallops with brown butter dashi and lemon caviar or Brittany rabbit with Scottish langoustine and French tarragon.
+The restaurant serves three Taste of the Seasons menus, in three, five and seven-course options - the latter of which begins with a Bibendum egg – an eggshell filled with mushroom crème and topped with coconut foam and a dusting of curry powder that comes in a beautiful Bibendum silver egg cup – and could go on to include Orkney scallops with brown butter dashi and lemon caviar, or Brittany rabbit with Scottish langoustine and French tarragon.